• Menu

 • Spread the oil in all the places where you find acrylic paint.

-Allow the olive oil to sit on the acrylic for a minimum of 15 minutes.
+• Allow the olive oil to sit on the Acrylic for 15 minutes.

 • Don’t touch the surface until the oil settles.

-Here you will use a paint scraper or a putty knife, depending on what you prefer.
+• Here you will use a paint scraper or a putty knife, depending on your preference.

 • Begin by softly pushing the knife and scraping the surface off the paint.